insipx/polkadot-rewards/README.md

 <div align="center">

 # Polkadot Rewards
 ### Crawl rewards for a Polkadot/Kusama/Moonriver accounts from subscan.
-Outputs to a CSV.
+Outputs to a CSV or Terminal.
 </div>

 <div align="center">